byui-cit/learning-modules/modules/general/team-work/index.md

 1. Login to Slack or Teams and see what updates there are from team members.
 2. Open Trello and look over the Backlog and the Doing lists.
 3. Assign myself to a new task and move it to Doing.
-4. Make sure to "Pull" from the code repository (either GitHub or Bitbucket) to get any changes my teammates might have finished.
+4. Make sure to "Pull" from the code repository (either GitHub or Bitbucket) to get any changes my teammates might have finished *before* you start your work. **This is really important!!!**
+5. If you are using [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) in your workflow, create a new branch for your work.
-5. Open my editor and complete the Task I grabbed.
+6. Open my editor and complete the Task I grabbed.
 (Complete means coded AND tested!
 Make sure you didn't break anything with your changes!)
-6. "Commit" and "Push" my code back up to the Repository for my teammates.
+7. "Commit" and "Push" my code back up to the Repository for my teammates.
+If you are using a branch then make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+If there are any merge conflicts resolve them.
+You can do this by opening up the file which had the conflict and find the sections delineated with the conflict markers: `<<<<<<<, =======, >>>>>>>`  Decide which code to keep (often this is by combining the conflicting code), delete the markers.
-7. Move the task I just finished in Trello over to Done.
+8. Move the task I just finished in Trello over to Done.
-8. Make any updates to Slack or Teams that your group might need to know about what you did.
+9. Make any updates to Slack or Teams that your group might need to know about what you did.

 ## Wrapping Up